 Some PFD I have used and can recommend is the Astral V-Eight Fisher, this lightweight PFD is great for hot summer days.
 If fishing on a budget the Onyx Kayak Fishing is excellent value and has ample storage options.
 I can not recommend inflatable lifejackets, they require maintenance and I have read too many reports of them failing at the worst possible time.

-It is also important to take a means of communication, and for longer trips you might also want to take a backup.
+It is also important to take a means of communication, and for longer trips, you might also want to take a backup.
 When fishing close to home, I normally just bring my waterproof phone.
-Other options worth considering are VHF radios (great for chatting with mates on the water), Personal Locator Veacons and even flares.
-An old CD also works great as a signalling mirror.
+Other options worth considering are VHF radios (great for chatting with mates on the water), Personal Locator Beacons and even flares.
+An old CD also works great as a signaling mirror.

 Lastly, always check the weather and water temperature and dress appropriately.
 If the weather is bad, consider not heading out.
 If hot, remember to bring plenty of fluids to keep hydrated.
 Kayaking is thirsty work.